There is always something to discover in Munich, whether you have 4 or 24 hours, a long weekend or a whole week. Here are just a few suggestions.

 Today, you will be travelling to Nymphenburg Palace.
 The palace complex with its majestic park is one of the largest Baroque buildings in Europe.
 In the winter especially, when the Nymphenburg Canal is frozen over, numerous skaters, ice hockey players and curlers meet here.Fresh air fuels your hunger, everyone knows that!
 Situated close by, you can enjoy great food at the Schlosswirtschaft zur Schwaige or the Metzgerwirt.
 After lunch, feel free to relax in the Dante Winter Heated Outdoor Pool or one of the other indoor swimming pools you can find in Munich.
 In the evening, a visit to the "Lach- und Schiessgesellschaft" comedy club could be on the programme.
 The well-known German political theatre in Schwabing enjoys real popularity.
 If you fancy taking the plunge into the city's night life afterwards, a visit to the Sauna Club near the Central Station is well worth it.

-During your second day, why not explore Munich's old quarter on a tour with an official guide for the city of Munich.
+During your second day, why not explore Munich's old town on a tour with an official guide for the city of Munich.
 Alternatively, you could visit the "Münchner Kaiserburg" exhibition in the Gothic vault of the Old Court and immerse yourself in the history of the city.
 The multimedia presentation which is full of images isn't just a thrill for tourists.
 During the afternoon, you can go tobogganing in the city's Olympic Park or visit the Monopteros – a circular colonnade – in the English Garden.

 Day 1: The Bayerisches Nationalmusem is home to the most important nativity exhibition of its kind in the world.
 The exhibition's focus is on Nativity scenes that were created in Italy and the Alps between the 1700s and the early 20th century.
 The exhibition is open from the beginning of November until the end of January.
 At all other times, a visit is only possible after prior registration.
 During the afternoon you can admire snowy owls, penguins, polar bears or mane seals in the polar world at Hellabrunn Zoo.
 In the evening, take in a concert being performed by the Munich Philharmonic or the Bavarian Radio Symphony Orchestra in Gasteig.